 Designed by the architect A.V.
 Zhuk and built in 1973, the Pulkovo airport terminal I served domestic flights and flights to the former soviet republics until December 2013.

-Although it is now closed, there are rumours that once the current renovation has been completed all domestic flights may once again depart from here or it may be used as passenger waiting area for the new terminal.
+Although it is now closed, there are rumours that once the current renovation has been completed all domestic flights may once again depart from here, or it may be used as passenger waiting area for the new terminal.
 We'll keep you posted on that!

 Written by Davide C.